Optimal absorption and emission of itinerant fields into a spin ensemble memory: Numerical simulations

 Using an ensemble of these spins for implementing a microwave quantum memory will rely on patterning a superconducting microwave resonator implementing the cavity on top of the crystal containing the spins~\cite{RanjanPRL2020,O'SullivanPRX2022} or placing this crystal on top of another substrate on which the resonator is patterned~\cite{grezes2015}.
 In the former case, the strain induced by the superconducting film on the crystal can broaden the spin inhomogeneous linewidth (which may already be sizable) to $\Gamma/(2\pi)\sim\SI{10}{\mega\hertz}$, whereas in the latter geometry one may hope to be closer to its natural values, which can be as low as $\SI{5}{\kilo\hertz}$ for $\ce{^171Yb}:\ce{CaWO4}$ for instance~\cite{tiranov2025}.
 The particular choice of geometry for the superconducting resonator, combined with the particularities of the spin systems and the concentration of spins, sets the ensemble coupling constant~\cite{Grezes2014}.
 For example, donors in silicon samples cannot be too heavily doped, so will reach a more limited coupling constant $\gens/(2\pi)\sim\SI{100}{\kilo\hertz}$~\cite{RanjanPRL2020,osullivan2020} than for example some rare-earth ions where an ensemble coupling strength in the range of $\SI{4}{\mega\hertz}$ have been observed~\cite{staudt2012}.
 Overall, depending on the particular set of experimental conditions, the ratio $\gens/\Gamma$ can take values between $\num{0.02}$ and $200$.
 However, let us note that the larger ensemble coupling constants are typically reached using high-spin concentrations, which limit the coherence time achievable at the clock-transition through second-order spin-spin interactions~\cite{Wolfowicz2013}, so that a more reasonable upper bound for $\gens/\Gamma$ would be $\sim10$.
 These parameters correspond to spin-induced losses on the cavity of the order of $\ks/(2\pi) = \SI{1}{\kilo\hertz}$ to $\SI{10}{\mega\hertz}$.

 Let us now focus on the achievable cavity decay rates.
 For intrinsic losses, when the resonator is patterned on high-grade microwave substrates such as sapphire or silicon, decay rates as low as $\kappa_0/(2\pi)=\SI{10}{\kilo\hertz}$ may be achieved~\cite{kjaergaard2020a}.
 When using a spin-doped crystal made of other materials, more realistic values $\kappa_0/(2\pi)$ up to $\sim\SI{300}{\kilo\hertz}$ should be considered.
 The ratio $\kappa_0/\Gamma$ can thus take values from $\num{1e-4}$ up to 30.
 The derivation of \cref{subsec:kconst} makes clear that the coupling rate of the cavity to the input line should at minima match $\kappa_0 + \ks$.
 We assume in the following that this is the case and that no limitation will come from limited coupling to the measurement line.
-Experimentally, this would imply modulating $\kappa$ from $\kappa_{\text{min}}<\SI{10}{\kilo\hertz}$ to $\kappa_{\text{max}}>\SI{10}{\mega\hertz}$.
-This has already been achieved for superconducting resonators using Josephson junctions~\cite{kerckhoff2013a,grebel2024}, and can also be done on a smaller range with kinetic inductance when the resonator should be operated in a magnetic field~\cite{bockstiegel2016}.
+Experimentally, this would imply modulating $\kappa$ from less than $\SI{10}{\kilo\hertz}$ to more than $\SI{10}{\mega\hertz}$.
+This has already been achieved for superconducting resonators using Josephson junctions~\cite{kerckhoff2013a,grebel2024}, and can also be done on a smaller range with kinetic inductance when the resonator should be operated in a magnetic field~\cite{bockstiegel2016,wen2025}.
+Using these two techniques, modulating the resonator linewidth can be done with high precision for a broad range of desired shapes, with a response time of less than $\SI{10}{\nano \second}$.